veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 Most polyunsaturated fats are higher in omega 6 than omega 3.
 This is because of shelf life.
 Foods that have a longer shelf life, generally have a higher omega 6 ratio.
 Foods with a higher omega 3 ratio go bad faster.

 So you need to compensate by eating foods with higher omega 3 amounts.
-Generally at least a 4 to 1 ratio of omega 6 to omega 3 is recommended.
+The exact ratio is unknown but a 1 to 1 ratio of omega 6 to omega 3 seems to be good.

 List of oil rich foods with omega 3 higher than omega 6: